Chinese premier says reforms, not stimulus, vital for growth

 "Despite the downward pressure, we will not resort to massive stimulus.
 We will make adjustments as appropriate.
 We want to energize the market, in particular, market entities, and we have the conditions to do that," Li said in a wide-ranging lecture that touched on China's role in regional development.

+In the quarter that ended in September, China's economic growth slowed to 6.5 percent over a year earlier, down from the previous quarter's 6.7 percent.
+The deceleration reflects long-term efforts to guide the economy toward a more sustainable model of growth and away from excessive reliance on construction spending and exports.
+But the trade tensions with Washington are adding to the challenges for the communist leadership, with the two countries imposing tariffs on billions of dollars of each other's goods.

+While they have rebuffed U.S. demands that Beijing tone down its technology ambitions, China's leaders have sought to enhance their own market opening credentials by lowering tariffs and easing access for foreign companies operating in China for some industries.

-He said the government will "crack down harshly" on businesses that infringe on patents and other intellectual property rights and engage in "other cheating activities."
+Li said the government will "crack down harshly" on businesses that infringe on patents and other intellectual property rights and engage in "other cheating activities."

 China and the U.S. are locked in a trade dispute over Washington's complaints that China uses predatory tactics to acquire technologies a drive to supplant U.S. technological supremacy.